publiclab/mapknitter/README.md

 2. Application
 3. Exporting system

-**Component 1** has been broken out into a new Leaflet plugin, [Leaflet.DistortableImage] (https://github.com/publiclab/Leaflet.DistortableImage/), which allows for client-side, CSS3-based distortion of images over a Leaflet base map
+**Component 1** has been broken out into a new Leaflet plugin, [Leaflet.DistortableImage](https://github.com/publiclab/Leaflet.DistortableImage/), which allows for client-side, CSS3-based distortion of images over a Leaflet base map

 **Component 2** is a Ruby on Rails application which is the core of what you've looked at.
 It stores images, image corner locations, annotations, map details, and user accounts.